clearlinux/clear-linux-documentation/source/ceph-deploy.rst

     [mdss]
     172.28.128.11

-This :file:`groups_var/all` file contains variables that will applied to all your nodes.
+This :file:`groups_var/all` file contains variables that will be applied to all your nodes.
 The mandatory variables are already there; be sure to change the values accordingly to fit your environment.
 It should look something like this::